 - Description from medicaid.gov: Provides day habilitation, live-in caregiver (42 CFR §441.303(f)(8)), prevocational services, residential habilitation, respite, supported employment, agency with choice/FMS, consolidated supports and services, support brokerage, assistive technology-adaptive devices, community habilitation, community transition, environmental mods (home accessibility), family education and training, intensive behavioral services, pathway to employment, plan of care support services for individuals with autism, IID, DD, ages 0 - no max age.

-- Online State Information: People First Waiver or OPWDD Front Door
+- Online State Information: Brochure or OPWDD Front Door

 - Official Federal Information

 - How to Apply: Apply at your local Developmental Disabilities Regional Office.